pradeepk7053/Node_App/README.md

 # Node_App
-Just creating now logic would be decided after some days
+Just creating, logic and project description will be decided after some days